Noloyiso Sandile

 Queen (iKumkanikazi) Noloyiso Sandile (born: Nomusa kaBhekuzulu; 24 July 1963 – 8 July 2020) was a South African Royal.

 Biography

 Early life

 Princess Nomusa kaBhekuzulu was the daughter of the then Zulu King Cyprian Bhekuzulu kaSolomon and one of his wives, Mavis Zungu, popularly known as Ndlunkulu Gwabini.
 Her siblings among others include, King Goodwill Zwelithini kaBhekuzulu, Prince Mbonisi, and Princess Thembi kaBhekuzulu Ndlovu.

-Nomusa attended Star of the Sea High School and furthered her studies at KwaGqikazi College of Education.
+Sandile attended Star of the Sea High School and furthered her studies at KwaGqikazi College of Education.

 Marriage and Regency

-In 1988, Nomusa married the Royal House of the AmaRharhabe Monarch Maxhob'ayakhawuleza Sandile.The Sandile family and nation of AmaRharhabe honored her with the name Noloyiso, as she undertook royal duties serving as queen consort.
-The couple had two children, Princess NomaRharhabe (born;1990) and King Jonguxolo Sandile (born;1992).
+In 1988, Sandile married the Royal House of the AmaRharhabe Monarch Maxhob'ayakhawuleza Sandile.The Sandile family and nation of AmaRharhabe honored her with the name Noloyiso, as she undertook royal duties serving as queen consort.
+The couple had two children, Princess NomaRharhabe (born;1990) and King Jonguxolo (born;1992).

-Following the death of her husband in 2011, Noloyiso was appointed as Queen Regent and interim ruler of the AmaRharhabe Kingdom, a position she held until her death in 2020.
+Following the death of her husband in 2011, Sandile was appointed as Queen Regent and interim ruler of the AmaRharhabe Kingdom, a position she held until her death in 2020.
+Her son's ascension to the throne was announced at her funeral on 12 July 2020.